-When the Maryland State Department of Education (MSDE) awarded First Presbyterian Head Start Center the highest possible EXCELS rating of 5 earlier this year, it was a source of great joy for more than one reason.
+When the Maryland State Department of Education (MSDE) awarded First Presbyterian Head Start Center the highest possible EXCELS rating of 5 in 2017, it was a source of great joy for more than one reason.

 First, it showed that First Presbyterian had shown considerable progress by improving its previous EXCELS rating of 1, though even a 1 rating is considered a quality early education program.

 Second, the Community Action Council of Howard County (CAC) that oversees all the county’s Head Start Centers, can boast a Maryland EXCELS rating of 5 simultaneously in all four of its centers.
 The others are Dasher Green, Ellicott City, and Old Cedar Lane.

 That’s no small feat because Maryland EXCELS ratings of 5 are not handed out like candy on Halloween.
 As of August 2017, only 275 ratings of 5 were given out of almost 4,000 published ratings.

 “It took time, effort, and paperwork,” said Don Corbin, referring to First Presbyterian’s improved rating.
 Mr. Corbin has been in charge of the EXCELS process in CAC’s Head Start centers for about a year, and managed to get First Presbyterian’s phenomenal rating increase in addition to his other duties as education coordinator and interim center manager at First Presbyterian and Old Cedar Lane Head Start centers.

 The Maryland EXCELS program is based on five main components.
 They are health and safety compliance, professional development, accreditation, developmentally appropriate activities, and administrative practices.

 Maryland EXCELS recognizes programs for their “commitment to high quality child care and early education,” according to the MSDE EXCELS website.
 To be recognized, programs must demonstrate best practices that exceed state licensing requirements.